andrewKOwong/mixedconclusions/content/blog/clps/index.md

 and the values are `_SurveyVar` objects that represent a single survey variable.

-`SurveyVars` has several access methods.
+`SurveyVars` has several access mechanisms.
 `.get_var(key: str)` returns a `_SurveyVar` object,
 and an implemented `__getitem__` method allows for
 `[ ]` bracket indexing.